 Surgery forms an integral part of healthcare and has always been a popular career choice among students.
-In recent times, the rapid pace of technological advances has brought new and diverse challenges to the forefront, which will undoubtedly serve to redefine and reshape the role of surgery in today's society.
-In this conference, we aim to highlight the challenges faced by focusing on three main areas: Challenges in Global Surgery, The Modern-Day Challenges of Surgery, and The Challenges Faced by Women in Surgery.
+In recent times, the rapid pace of technological advances has brought new and diverse challenges to the forefront which will undoubtedly serve to redefine and reshape the role of surgery in today's society.
+In this conference, the society aim to highlight the challenges faced by focusing on three main areas: Challenges in Global Surgery, The Modern-Day Challenges of Surgery and The Challenges Faced by Women in Surgery.

-Participants in the conference will not only be able to listen to renowned surgeons speak about their experiences, but also get the opportunity to try their hands in four specially prepared surgical skills stations.
+Participants of the conference will not only be able to listen to renowned surgeons speak about their experiences but also have the opportunity to try their hands in four surgical skills stations.

-We are proud to present the University of Dundee National Undergraduate Conference 2019: The Challenges of Modern-Day Surgeon and we hope to see you there!
+The society are proud to present the University of Dundee National Undergraduate Conference 2019: The Challenges of Modern-Day Surgeon and hope that you will join them.